Harry Kane finally gets his move — but it’s not the one he wanted

 This is where the real intrigue of the entire Kane situation lies.

 The issue is how much the game has changed even in a decade.
-That world has become smaller, centred around England.
+That world has become smaller and centred around England.

 Broadcasting figures illustrate how the Premier League has become the biggest show in town, “a football NBA”, in the words of one major club chief executive.